dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

 ```

-To configure this library, you should import `MfeModule.forRoot(options: NgxMfeOptions)` to the root module of the Host app(s), and to the root module of the Remote app(s) if you load MFE inside another MFE:
+To configure this library, you should import `MfeModule.forRoot(options: NgxMfeOptions)` to the root module of the Host app(s) and to the root module of the Remote app(s), so that Remote works properly when working as a standalone app:

+> For feature modules just import `MfeModule` without options, where, you may need the functionality of the library, for example, the `MfeOutletDirective` directive.

 ```typescript
 @NgModule({